electrotype/thunderbird-addon-scriptable-notifications/README.md

 - Your script must manage only one parameter: "`hasUnreadMessages`".
 This parameter will be "`true`" or "`false`" depending on whether the add-on sees unread messages or not in the inboxes you have selected in the options.
+Note that this parameter is _not_ passed as a command line argument, but using _stdin_.

 - Your script must be able to receive the _same_ value for the "`hasUnreadMessages`" parameter more than once in a row.
-For example, if there are 3 unread messages:
+For example, if there are 3 unread messages in your selected inboxes:

   1. You read the first unread message.
 There are still two unread messages.
-Your script is called with "`true`": `/path/to/script.sh true`.
+Your script is called with "`true`"
   2. You read the second unread message.
 There are still one unread message.
-Your script is _again_ called with "`true`": `/path/to/script.sh true`.
+Your script is _again_ called with "`true`".
   3. You read the last unread message.
 There are no more unread messages!
-Your script is now called with "`false`": `/path/to/script.sh false`.
+Your script is now called with "`false`".

   In other words, it is up to you to decide whether you need to maintain a "state" on what your script is doing.
 As you can see in the example script "linux-kde",